-- 4.12.22 Examinations will normally be hand written.
-Any student for whom this causes serious difficulties and who wishes to use a computer or to have the services of an amanuensis must notify the Examinations Secretary by the deadline date for submission of entry forms for examinations, for the application for special arrangements to be considered by the Assessment and Examinations Committee. - 4.12.23 The candidate applying for special arrangements must provide written evidence of the medical need for such arrangements.
+- 5.15.22 Examinations will normally be hand written.
+Any student for whom this causes serious difficulties and who wishes to use a computer or to have the services of an amanuensis must notify the Examinations Secretary and submit evidence to the Accessibility Coordinator by the deadline date for submission of entry forms for examinations (usually a date in February), for the application for special arrangements to be considered by the Examinations Administration Committee. - 5.15.23 The candidate applying for special arrangements must provide written evidence of the medical need for such arrangements.